markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Create Fitted Geometry

-Create an independent solid that exactly matches an existing opening, including rectangular, arched, concave, and irregular contours.
-In the 3D Edge Tool, select one opening rim edge, press **C** to select that closed contour, then press **L** to include the matching contour across the opening depth.
-Run **Create Fitted Geometry** to copy the selected reveal band, reverse its side faces for the new solid, and triangulate caps on both ends.
+Create independent fitted geometry for an existing opening, including rectangular, arched, concave, and irregular contours.
+For a Wall Tool opening, select the opening itself and run **Create Fitted Geometry**; the action reads the authored opening profile and wall thickness directly, so generated bricks do not need to form one editable contour.
+For ordinary geometry, use the 3D Edge Tool: select one opening rim edge and press **C** to select its closed contour.
+The action derives the opposite rim from the connected reveal faces.

+The action can produce one leaf or two center-split leaves, use a custom depth centered in the opening, and create either a solid panel or a barred gate.
+The generated leaves are ordinary editable Geometry Objects.

 The source wall is not modified.
-The new Geometry Object inherits the opening's transform and adjacent face materials, and is selected immediately so it can be inset, reshaped, painted, or converted into a Prefab.
+A Wall opening supplies its world-space frame and surround material; an ordinary mesh opening supplies its object transform and adjacent face material.
+The result is selected immediately so it can be inset, reshaped, painted, or converted into a Prefab.

 ### Duplicate